vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 \(Bhattacharyya 1978, p.
 555\).

-106Bhattacharyya seems to overinterpret, possibly in order to avoid any contradiction within sacred texts \(see above, fn.
+[^106]: Bhattacharyya seems to overinterpret, possibly in order to avoid any contradiction within sacred texts \(see above, fn.
 51\): “Such an objection is met thus.
 If they are unanimous in major topics then their difference in minor matters may be easily overlooked.
 But sometimes the very existence of difference invalidates a work.
 If an Āgama instructs a rite which loudly denounces other Āgamas then such condemnation does not amount to their invalidation since condemnation does not logically determine invalidation” \(Bhattacharyya 1978, pp. 555-556\).

-107See introductory study, section II.4.4.
+[^107]: See introductory study, section II.4.4.
 The NMGBh explains: “The trembling of the heart is the hesitation”

 \( *hṛdayakrośanaṃ vicikitsā*, Shah 1972, p.
 114\).